BryanHE24/Data_Analysis_APP/readme.md

 **Set up environment variables:**

-Create a .env file in the root directory and add Gemini API Key
+Create a .env file in the root directory and add Gemini API Key (Note i've added a key as example how it look like, however this key doesnt work anymore, so you have to create your own(https://ai.google.dev/gemini-api/docs/api-key))
 ```bash
 GOOGLE_API_KEY=<your-api-key>
 ```